Microfluidics in 2025: Applications, Trends & How It Work

 What Is Microfluidics?

-Microfluidics is the interdisciplinary science of manipulating small volumes of fluids,typically microliters to picoliters, within micro-scale channels (less than 1 mm wide).
-This technology integrates principles from physics, chemistry, biology, and engineering to create systems that can mix, sort, and analyze fluids with precision.
+Microfluidics is the science and technology of manipulating small volumes of fluids typically in the microliter to picoliter range within channels less than 1 millimeter wide.
+It combines principles from physics, chemistry, biology, and engineering to create miniaturized systems capable of controlling, mixing, sorting, and analyzing fluids.

 A lung-on-a-chip microdevice, Wyss Institute, Harvard University